Rade58/r3f-physics-rapier/README.md

 in our example we will use useFrame

 we will create threejs Euler and Quaternion, and send that Quoterninon to `setNextKinematicRotation` call

+# Events

+4 different events

+- onCollisionEnter: When the Rigidbody hit something
+- onCollisionExit: when the Rigid Body separates from the object it just hit

+When an object stops moving for a moment, Rapier will consider it as sleeping and won't update it unless it collides with something else or we call a function like applyImpulse on it
+This improves performance since Rapier won't have to test objects that don't move

+- onSleep: when the RigidBody starts sleeping
+- onWake: when the Rigid Body stops sleeping

+# From a model